What does a Physical Therapist do?

 - Complete a bachelor's degree in a related field.

-- Gain experience through volunteering or internships.
+- Gain experience through volunteering or working in healthcare settings.

-- Pass the National Physical Therapy Examination.
+- Pass the licensure exam.

 How long does it take to become a Physical Therapist?